Jcapeld/nmap/README.md

 👨‍💻 Author
-Built with ❤️ by YOUR NAME
+Built with ❤️ by Jordi Capel.
-Feel free to connect or reach out if you're learning Red Teaming or internal recon techniques!